#

 Warmup Phase:

 In the training section there is an option to enable a warmup phase and a slider to choose how long it lasts.
-Do not use this with RAdam since RAdam does this on its own.
+Do not use this with Ranger21 or RAdam since they do this on their own.

 - The warmup phase is where the learning rate (lr) linearly increased for a certain amount of epochs, this can be used to prevent large destabilizing updates in the early stages of training.